Verna Lynne Weeks

 Were you born in PEI or are you an Islander by choice?

 How long have you been living in PEI?
 Most of my life with a small gap to account for some time in Halifax and Ontario.
-My family have been here for generations.
+My family has been here for generations.

 Where do you live in PEI?